 Most of the retention occurs in lakes, as indicated by a strong relationship between N retention (%) and share of lake area in the river drainage areas (up to 20% lake area; Fig. 4).
 In Göta älv, we estimated a total N retention of 72%, whereof 67% occurred in the lakes of that drainage area (Lake Vänern primarily).
 Other river basins with high retention were Kymijoki (70%), Motalaström (73%) and Neva (74%).
 All these basins are characterised by a high percentage of lakes.
 Low retention was estimated for lake-poor basins, e.g. Aurajoki (2%), Kasari (4%) and Kelia (3%).
 This is in accordance with earlier studies, where the highest N retention has been found in river basins with a large proportion of lakes.
 In a comparison of N retention in four selected watersheds in Europe, representing a wide range in climate, hydrology and nutrient loads, Hejzlar et al. (2009) found the highest retention values in the two watersheds with lakes as compared to the two other mostly or entirely lake-less watersheds.
 A global-scale analysis by Harrison et al. (2009) indicated that lakes and reservoirs are important sinks for N in watersheds, with small lakes (<50 km2) retaining about half of the global total.
 Despite the fact that reservoirs occupy only 6% of global lentic surface area, the reservoirs were estimated to retain about 33% of the total N retained by lentic systems.

+3.3.
+Uncertainty aspects and outlook